Mshohid/Foundation/README.md

 I enjoy playing games so I wanted to see if I could possibly write one.
 In my spare time I followed a tutorial on the internet and made this snake game using pygame on python.
 The tutorial has a lot more instructions, but I only used what I understood from it to design my snake game.
-Credits are due to edureka @ https://www.edureka.co/blog/snake-game-with-pygame/.
+All credits go to Wajiha Urooj @ https://www.edureka.co/blog/snake-game-with-pygame/.

 # Spooky.py